gravitational/teleport/rfd/0133-connect-my-computer.md

 macOS and `~/.cache` on Linux seems like a reasonable thing to do.
 As we have not been using cookies or localStorage thus far it should be safe to do so with no risk of losing any user-generated state.

+On Linux, the exact path to the cache should be resolved by first looking up `$XDG_CACHE_HOME`.
+If the env var doesn't exist, we should default to `$HOME/.cache`.

 #### Generating the config file

 ##### Join token